-During the first months of your baby’s life, she will spend most of the time sleeping.
+During the first months of your little one’s life, they will spend most of the time sleeping.
 During this stage, sleep will be essential for getting some well-deserved rest and growing in a healthy way.
-That’s why it is important to know the safety measures you need to follow when your little girl is sleeping.
+That’s why it is important to know some safety measures and what’s the best sleeping position for your baby.

-One of the most important ones is the position in which she has to sleep.
-Remember that every baby is different and that, sometimes, your pediatrician will recommend a different position to cover your baby’s specific needs.
+Remember that every baby is different and that, sometimes, your pediatrician will recommend a different position to cover your child’s specific needs.
 However, the general recommendation of the American Academy of Pediatrics (AAP) is that, during the first six months, babies should sleep on their backs.

 Sudden Infant Death Syndrome (SIDS)

-During their first year of life, any baby has a risk of suffering the sudden infant death syndrome.
+During their first year of life, any baby has a risk of suffering the Sudden Infant Death Syndrome.
 This phenomenon is still a mystery and the causes are not clear.
 However, recent findings suggest that when babies sleep on their tummies, they receive less oxygen or can’t exhale enough carbon dioxide.
-That’s why sleeping on her back is a safer position for your baby since that reduces the probabilities of suffering SIDS.
+That’s why sleeping on their back is a safer position for your baby since that reduces the probability of suffering SIDS.

 Besides the security measure that we’ve already mentioned, there are other important considerations that will contribute to creating a safe environment where your baby can sleep.
 These are some of them: